-A well-stocked pantry can be a sanity-saver.
-With my husband’s recent surgery, it was a blessing to get home from the hospital late at night and still have everything needed to put together a quick meal for my family.
+Establishing a cleaning routine for the pantry can be a sanity-saver.
+You’ll know what you have on hand, and you’ll know it hasn’t expired.
 Also, those of us who live in areas with severe weather know how essential a pantry is when storms knock out electricity for an entire town, closing grocery stores and restaurants.
 Provided you can find what you’re looking for, your pantry is a great resource.
-But what about when it gets too messy to be useful?
-Clean it with these tips.

 Start tossing: Move the trash can close to your pantry shelves and begin removing items, starting at the top.
 Toss expired and stale foods, including cereal boxes that weren’t closed properly and old spices that have lost their flavor.
 Make a note of items you need to replace.